-We believe that our current available cash and cash equivalents will be sufficient to meet our working capital requirements and capital expenditures in the ordinary course of business for a period of at least twelve months from the date of this prospectus, and our ability to continue funding our existing and future operations is not dependent upon receiving cash proceeds from the exercise of any Warrants.
+We believe that our current available cash and cash equivalents will be sufficient to meet our working capital requirements and capital expenditures in the ordinary course of business for a period of at least twelve months from the date of this prospectus.
 We intend to finance our future working capital requirements and capital expenditures from cash generated from operating activities, funds raised from financing activities, and funds raised in connection with the Business Combination, including proceeds raised from the PIPE Financing and the funds released from the SPAC's trust account after giving effect to any redemptions.
-Upon consummation of the Business Combination and after giving effect to redemptions of 29,175,999 SPAC Class A Ordinary Shares, amounting to \$291,853,889.71, as of the Company Merger Effective Time, the cash on hand in the SPAC's trust account was \$53,257,144.90.
-Although we did not receive all of the cash originally held in the SPAC's trust account, we believe our ability to continue funding our existing and future operations is not dependent upon having received all such funds and instead we have been, and believe we will continue to be, able to satisfy our capital needs from our operations and from other financing activities, including our equity line financing arrangement with B. Riley.

 Our future capital requirements depend on many factors including our growth rate, the continuing market acceptance of our offerings, the timing and extent of spending to support our efforts to develop our platform, the expansion of sales and marketing activities, and the expansion of our business into new geographies and markets.
 Further, as part of our growth strategy, we expect to enter into arrangements to acquire or invest in businesses, products, services, and/or technologies.
-To enhance our liquidity position or increase our cash reserve for future investments or operations through additional financing activities, we currently expect to utilize our equity line financing arrangement with B. Riley and we may in the future seek equity or debt financing.
+To enhance our liquidity position or increase our cash reserve for tuture investments or operations through additional financing activities, we may in the future seek equity or debt financing.
 The issuance and sale of additional equity would result in further dilution to our shareholders.
 The incurrence of indebtedness would result in increased fixed obligations and could result in operating covenants that would restrict our operations.
-The sale of a substantial percentage of the securities being offered pursuant to this prospectus together with the sale of securities held by the Additional Sellers being offered pursuant to the Additional Prospectus, or the perception that these sales could occur, may make it more difficult for Swvl to issue additional equity financing on favorable terms, or at all.
-If Swvl is unable to obtain adequate financing on terms satisfactory to it or within the timeframe it requires, its ability to continue to support its business growth and to respond to business challenges could be significantly limited, and Swvl's business, financial condition and operating results could be adversely affected.